 With over 60 million downloads around the world, WooCommerce has grown from a simple WordPress plugin to a fully customizable ecommerce platform.
 WooCommerce seamlessly empowers businesses to sell directly on WordPress — the CMS that powers 26% of all websites.
 Plus, WooCommerce offers a comprehensive suite of shipping options and settings, including the opportunity to work with fulfillment partners that can help you grow your business.

-In this article, we’ll cover everything you need to know about shipping for your store, including WooCommerce shipping setup, shipping zones, and fulfillment options.
+In this article, we’ll cover everything you need to know about shipping for your store, including WooCommerce shipping setup, shipping zones, and ecommerce fulfillment options.

 WooCommerce shipping made easy